 I have received favourable comment about this range of hardware and the services it provides.
 It seems that the real differentiator is that they use router technology, and thus benefit from the traffic management theory and technology developed over the years in the mainstream backbone internet, plus their own developments (patents applied for).
 The iDirect system has been designed from the start to support IP in the satellite environment.
-A list of the advantageous features of the iDirect networking technology are listed here (120k pdf file)

 The customer terminal equipment comprises a stand alone satellite box (called satellite router or modem) connecting to the customers premise equipment, typically switch, router and local LAN (although this does not preclude operation with just 1 PC, directly connected).
 Most customers have a corporate wired or wireless LAN with a few or many PCs and other IP compatible devices attached.
 Your dish and outdoor transmit (BUC) and receive (LNB) radio modules are standard industry compatible units, the same as most other VSAT system.
 Your antenna size and its pointing will depend on the particular satellite used by your service provider.